robertvandervoort/AppDynamics-ScriptMetricsMonitor/README.md

 3. Ensure that the user your machine agent runs under has full accesss to the directory tree that you cloned this project into.
 4. Enter the scripts subfolder and do a chmod +x on the .sh files within if you want to test this script using them.
 5. Edit the config.yml in the root folder of this script and uncomment the jobs you'd like to use as tests.
-I recommend uncommenting all just to make sure everything is working as designed.
+I recommend uncommenting one of the testmetrics ones just to make sure everything is working as designed.
 6. From your shell, execute the `run.sh` script.
 This will create a Python virtual environment, install the requirements, and if successful, execute the script, which will in turn execute three test scripts and print the output.

 ### Windows

 3. Open a command prompt and enter the `AppDynamics-ScriptMetricsMonitor` folder that you cloned inside of your machine agent's monitors folder.
 4. If you want to use the test scripts in the scripts folder you'll need to change the config.yml.
-Uncomment the jobs and change the path and script name.
-They are set to .sh by default so switch those to .cmd back or forward slashes do not matter.
+Uncomment the jobs and change the path and extension on the shell scripts.
+They are set to .sh by default so switch those to .cmd.
+Slash direction in the path does not matter.
+For the Python job "CPU" no changes are needed.

 5. Execute the `run.cmd` file.

 At this point, if everything went well and you edited the config.yml to run all the tests, you should see this output: